This post originally appeared on LearnVest.

 How He’s Taking Action I’m keeping the status quo when it comes to good credit habits.
 I’ve set up online reminders and automatic payments to avoid late fees from missed payments.

 And I eyeball often both my credit report and my wife’s to ensure there are no errors or hints of identity theft.
-I view it like hopping on a scale—it’s tough to lose weight if you don’t know how much you weigh.
+I view it like hopping on a scale—it’s tough to lose weight weight loss easy if you don’t know how much you weigh.
 Benchmarking our scores and reports is key to accomplishing our goals.”

 What the Credit Counselor Thinks “Charlie’s goal seems to be primarily motivated by the desire for an insurance policy against security breaches.
 Considering his score is already excellent, I’d suggest zeroing in on ways he can actively protect himself.